willoughbylabs/cscrub/docs/install.md

 - This option can be further customized using `set_legislation_links_list` and `links_list`.

 ### `set_legislation_links_list`
-- `FALSE`, by default: the bot will fetch legislation from every meeting in the database.
+- `FALSE`, by default: the bot will fetch legislation for every meeting in the database.
 - To override this behavior, and only fetch legislation from specific meetings, set this option to `TRUE`.
 - Use `links_list` to set which meetings to fetch legislation from.